Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

     predicate = selector.as_predicate()

-To check a record against the selector, you can use the ``selector.apply(record)`` method which returns a tuple, containing a boolean indicating if the selector matched, and the result of the selector application:
+To check a record against the selector, you can use the :py:meth:`.EasySelector.apply` method which returns a tuple, containing a boolean indicating if the selector matched, and the result of the selector application:

 .. code-block:: python